Anti-Hazing and Risk Management

 Violation of Kappa Delta Chi’s anti-hazing policies may result in the following consequences, applicable to individual members, chapters, and colonies:

 Kappa Delta Chi holds the strong belief that education is the key to eliminating the detrimental practice of hazing.
-Each chapter is trained on anti-hazing policies on a bi-annual basis prior to administering our national New Member Education program.
+Each chapter is trained on annual policies on an annual basis prior to administering our national New Member Education program.
 All of our activities are designed to teach the duties and responsibilities that members of our organization have as sisters, as students at their respective institutions, and as residents of their communities.